kizwit/spider/README.md

 # Documentation

-Installing and using ReconSpider is very easy.
+Installing and using Spider is very easy.
 Installation process is very simple.

 1. Downloading or cloning ReconSpider github repository.
 2. Installing all dependencies.